Skip to main content

 How can I control or lower my demand?

-The more appliances, equipment or devices you run at the same time, the higher your electricity demand.
+The more appliances, equipment, or devices you run at the same time, the higher your electricity demand.

-Staggering the use of major appliances is the easiest way to manage your energy and demand charges.
-When you consistently stagger the use of major appliances or equipment so they don’t run at the same time, you can keep your demand low.
+Using major appliances one at a time, or staggering their use, is the easiest way to manage energy and demand charges.
+When you consistently stagger the use of major appliances or equipment so they don’t run simultaneously, you can keep your demand low.

 • Evaluate your operations to even out or lower demand.
 Consider shifting energy use to different time periods, staggering the use of heavy equipment to eliminate spikes in demand, and using equipment at a lower intensity.